research-ag/hosty-live/README.md

 Note: Currently, the status proxy is not actually blackholed.
 This is because we are at the hackathon stage and intend to still add more features to the status proxy.

+### Public page

+Each canister created by hosty.live also has a public page.
+Its URL can be obtained by the owner by clicking on the "Share" button.
+If this URL is published then anyone can see information about the canister such as, for example, the cycle balance.
+This is mainly done so that immutable canisters can be monitored and topped-up by the public.

 ## Example repos